Make beautiful memories with a stay at this chic, laidback village just north of Cairns. Here’s 10 reasons why kids and grown-ups love Palm Cove.

 Palm Cove playground

 No matter how many natural activities there are on offer, children still love a good playground, and the one at Palm Cove will not disappoint.

 The beachfront playground has swings, slides and climbing equipment.
 There are picnic tables and chairs nearby for mum and dad to keep an eye on their charges in comfort, as well as water fountains and public toilets.

 The Beach Shack

 There’s no better place to watch night fall as you munch on a wood fired pizza with the sand between your toes than The Beach Shack at Kewarra Beach Resort.
 Eight minutes’ drive south of Palm Cove, the casual restaurant has live music from 6pm on Friday nights and on Sunday afternoons.
 Popular with locals and tourists alike, it gets pretty busy on Fridays, so it’s best to book a table in advance and get there early.

 After a day at the beach, head to Alamanda Palm Cove by Lancemore for a massage, facial or body wrap.
 The spa offers plenty of treatments to help rejuvenate sun-scorched skin for guests aged 16 and over.
-Body wraps include the purifying marine body wrap and the avocado smoothie, in which a creamy mask is placed on the skin to replenish essential moisture and nutrients.
-Or choose a body polish and have your skin buffed with raw sugar cane granules and infused with virgin coconut oil.
+Body wraps include the mango enzyme and creamy coconut, which evens out the skin tone and reduces signs of ageing.
+Or choose a hot stone massage to relax muscles and enhance relaxation.